Call it a “clear and present danger,” like the famous novel by that title, or more accurately, “a clear and increasingly present peril.”

 The tracking group Intersociety estimates that roughly 1,200 Christian churches across all denominations are attacked, damaged, or destroyed annually in Nigeria.

-It’s not just Muslims; Christians increasingly are coming under attack in Israel, Gaza, and Lebanon by Jews.
-Curious it is that through the centuries, to be objective, Muslims in the Holy Land have been more protective of Christian sites than have Jews.
-Three times over the course of history, Muslims have renovated or rebuilt parts of the Holy Sepulcher, for one example, while currently th at great and holiest of churches is in a state of deterioration.
+It’s not just Muslims; Christians increasingly are under attack in Israel, Gaza, and Lebanon by Jews.
+To be objective, surprising it is that through the centuries, Muslims in the Holy Land have been more protective of Christian sites than have Jews.

-The problem is that many of them believe they are on a mission to supplant if not eliminate Christianity and intentionally set about raising large families.
-Looking across the full span of the past ten years, total Muslim immigration to Western Europe—encompassing asylum seekers, family reunifications, and regular migration for work or education—is estimated to be between 4 million and 5 million people.
+Looking across the full span of the past ten years, total Muslim immigration to Western Europe—encompassing asylum seekers, family reunifications, and regular migration for work or education—is estimated to be between four million and five million people.
 As a result of these sustained trends, Muslims currently account for roughly 18 percent of the total foreign-born migrant population residing in Europe.

 According to data compiled by the Vienna-based Observatory on Intolerance and Discrimination Against Christians in Europe (OIDAC), over 2,200 anti-Christian hate crimes were documented across Europe in 2024 alone.

-Church arson attacks nearly doubled in Europe, with 94 confirmed cases recorded in 2024.
-A notable incident occurred in September 2024, when the historic Catholic Church of the Immaculate Conception in Saint-Omer, France, was nearly destroyed by a massive fire.
-Germany also experienced a sharp spike, accounting for roughly a third of all European church arsons.
+And a notable incident occurred in September 2024, when the historic Catholic Church of the Immaculate Conception in Saint-Omer, France, was nearly destroyed by a massive fire.

 While explicit Islamic extremist attacks are not common, notable instances include a January 2024 ISIS-linked shooting during Sunday Mass at a Catholic church in Istanbul, Turkey, which left one person dead, and a 2023 machete attack by a jihadist radical in Algeciras, Spain, that killed a Catholic altar server and injured a priest.
+Indonesia, India, and other parts of Asia have suffered Islamic assaults.

 Unlike the situation in Africa, there are virtually no documented cases in recent years of Islamic extremists damaging or destroying Catholic churches in the United States.
-Instead, the perpetrators and motivations behind American church attacks generally fall into a few distinct, domestic categories
+Instead, the perpetrators and motivations behind American church attacks generally fall into a few distinct, domestic categories.

-The U.S. Cathoplic Conference of Bishops has tracked more than 370 distinct attacks directly targeting Catholic churches since 2020.
-These primarily consist of the desecration of sacred symbols, such as spray-painting or decapitating statues of the Blessed Virgin Mary and Jesus, turning altar crosses upside down, or smashing historic stained-glass windows.
+These primarily consist of the desecration of sacred symbols, such as spray-painting or decapitating statues of the Blessed Virgin Mary and Jesus, turning altar Crosses upside down, or smashing historic stained-glass windows.

 A large percentage of the recorded vandalism (which accounts for the vast majority of church incidents) is driven by apolitical, secular property crimes.
 This includes teenagers engaging in destructive behavior, vagrancy-related property damage, or criminals targeting historic churches to steal valuable materials like copper wiring, air conditioning units, or donation boxes.

-The most prominent recent incident occurred on New Year’s Day 2025.
+The most prominent recent Muslim incident occurred on New Year’s Day 2025.
 In the early morning hours, a 42-year-old U.S. citizen named Shamsud-Din Jabbar drove a pickup truck into a crowd of pedestrians celebrating the holiday on Bourbon Street in the French Quarter of New Orleans.

-But Muslims are on the move in many ways.
-The London mayor is a Muslim, as is now the mayor of the world’s most important urban area, that of New York City.
-One needs little help in recalling 9/11.
+But Islam is on the move in many ways.
+The London mayor is a Muslim, as is now the mayor of New York, the world’s most important urban area.

-Stuff like this gives one pause.
+And clips like this give one pause.

 Thousands of Muslims shut down NYC streets with blood-drenched donkeys, men beating their chests, and public displays honoring martyrdom.